nwvh/screencapture-wx-anticheat/README.md

 ## How to use

-ScreenCapture is still WIP, but you are able to the minimum if you're using Node.js.
 Note that there's only server-side exports at the moment.
 I might add client exports, but only if there's enough requests for it.
 There will also be an export that will upload through NUI, even though this might be redundant - we'll see.

 ### JavaScript / TypeScript